Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Mathematical derivation of the angular momentum operator

 Here, the angular momentum operator will be deduced from the general theory of rotation symmetry.
 Consider a Hilbert space $H$, on which a local representation of the rotations is provided by a unitary operator $\hat{R}$, with $\hat{R}=\hat{\Omega}(R)$.
 Given an infinitesimal rotation $\eqref{eq: rotazioneinfinitesima}$, the infinitesimal rotation operator $\hat{R}$ has the form

 where $\hat{I}_{\alpha}$ are the infinitesimal generators of the representation of the rotations.
-From the general theory of groups, the infinitesimal generators of the representation provide a representation of the Lie algebra locally associated with the group, and thus satisfy
+Given a representation of the group $SO(3)$, the associated infinitesimal generators define a representation of its Lie algebra $L_{SO(3)}$.
+As a consequence, they satisfy the corresponding commutation relations

 Since $\hat{R}$ is unitary, that is, $\hat{R} \hat{R}^{\dagger} = \mathds{1}$, it follows

 i.e., if and only if

 that is, if and only if the operators $\hat{I}_{\alpha}$ are anti-Hermitian.
 Note that from $\eqref{eq: operatorerotazioneinfinitesima1}$ it follows